percy/cli/packages/cli-command/README.md

 Additionally, flags and positional arguments that define a `percyrc` option will have their associated values mapped to a corresponding `percy` property that is used when initializing a `@percy/core` instance.
-Unrecognized options are validated against config schemas and are made available on the command callback argument's `percy.config` property.
+Provided options are validated against config schemas and are made available on the command callback argument's `percy.config` property.

-## Legacy Commands

-Previous versions of this package exported a common `@oclif/command` class and accompanying flags.
-Since this package is still in beta, these previous versions need to remain forward compatible until the full release.

-Until then, a `legacyCommand` function and `legacyFlags` object are exported to aid in backwards compatibility.
-The `legacyFlags` object is exported as `flags` and contains properties and functions expected by older versions of our own internal command plugins.
-The `legacyCommand` function should be used by a legacy command loader to convert legacy command classes into the new expected functional sytax.

-If an older version of a command plugin accidentally extends from the new `command` function, it provides a static `run()` method which automatically wraps the constructor in the `legacyCommand` compatibility function.
-This should aid in preventing intermediary failing tests when our other packages inevitable recieve this upgrade.